+- Medical records/electronic health records

+- Laboratory reports

+- Subject diaries

+- Nurses' notes

+- Dispensing logs

+- Electrocardiogram (ECG) print-outs

 - Case report forms (CRF, if identified in the protocol)

 - Blood results (signed off electronically or paper copies with investigator sign off)

 - X-ray images

 - Radiological reports

 - Workbooks/Worksheets, etc.

-5.2 Identifying Source Data
+3.2.
+Identifying Source Data

 Data can be recorded in multiple locations at a site and verification of source data is a considerable part of the work of monitors, auditors and inspectors.
 Therefore, it is essential to identify the location of where this source data is documented, to ensure a trial can be reconstructed.
-An investigator site taking part in clinical trials sponsored by GG&C or co-sponsored by GG&C and UoG must fully complete, as part of study site set up process, Form 56.002M Source Data Plan and identify all types of source data, location and format.
-The Source Data plan is a useful tool for GG&C monitors, auditors and inspectors to aid their work in verifying that the trial has been performed as per GCP guidelines, current legislation and the trial protocol.
+An investigator site taking part in clinical trials sponsored by NHSGGC or cosponsored by NHSGGC and GU must fully complete, as part of study site set up process, Form 56.002M Source Data Plan and identify all types of source data, location and format.
+The Source Data plan is a useful tool for NHSGGC monitors, auditors and inspectors to aid their work in verifying that the trial has been performed as per GCP guidelines, current legislation and the trial protocol.

 As the location of source data may vary from one investigator site to another, all sites must complete Form 56.002M to ensure the list is site specific.
-This form is filed the investigator site file and reviewed by the Clinical Trial Monitor assigned to the trial.
+This form is filed in the investigator site file and reviewed by the Clinical Trial Monitor assigned to the trial.